Chapter 1 : Weak

 “Ron, this is my mum.”
 I looked over at Ron, who was shooting me a wide-eyed glare.

 I knew exactly what he was trying to telepathically yell at me.
 We both knew I had more than enough time this summer to tell my mom I was dating someone.
 It was apparent now that I hadn’t.
 I gave him an apologetic shrug.
-From the look on his face, I could tell that I was in even more trouble.
+From the look on his face, I could tell I was in even more trouble with him.

 “Hello, Mrs. Granger.
 Er- pleased to meet you.”